Search waiting | Matsusada Precision

 Category

 Operator safety is the highest priority in our system design.
-Matsusada Precision's X-ray CT systems fully comply with Japan's stringent Ordinance on Prevention of Ionizing Radiation Hazards and other international safety standards.
-These comprehensive safety measures ensure that the systems can be operated safely by personnel without special qualifications.
+Matsusada Precision's X-ray CT systems are engineered as fully shielded "cabinet X-ray systems."
+They comply with strict international safety standards, ensuring that personnel can operate the equipment safely without the need for specialized protective gear.

 • Robust Shielded Cabinet:

-The entire system is housed within a fully shielded metal enclosure, typically lined with lead, to prevent any X-ray leakage.
-During operation, the external radiation dose is kept far below the regulatory limit of 1 µSv/h.
-This level is negligible, comparable to or even lower than natural background radiation, posing no risk to the surrounding environment.
+The entire system is housed within a fully shielded metal enclosure lined with lead to prevent X-ray leakage.
+During operation, the external radiation dose is maintained well below the regulatory limit of 1 µSv/h.
+This level poses no risk to the operator or the surrounding environment.

-The access door is equipped with multiple safety interlocks.
-This failsafe design instantly terminates X-ray emission if the door is opened or not securely closed.
-X-rays can never be generated unless the door is fully shut and locked.
+The access door is equipped with a redundant safety interlock system.
+This failsafe design is engineered to instantly terminate X-ray emission if the door is opened or not securely closed.
+X-ray generation is disabled unless the shielding is fully intact.

 • X-ray Emission Indicator:

-A highly visible indicator light on the front panel clearly alerts the operator when X-rays are being emitted.
-This light also serves as a general system status indicator.
+A highly visible indicator light on the front panel clearly alerts the operator whenever X-rays are being emitted.
+This provides immediate visual confirmation of the system status.

 • Emergency Stop Button: